FalsoMoralista/ijepa/README.md

 ### Disclaimer
 Some of those settings were set for a ViT-H model, and should be changed accordingly, see the paper appendix (https://arxiv.org/pdf/2111.06377) and the recommended configurations for finetuning at page 11.

+Randaugment, gradient accumulation and other settings that couldn't be found on the .yaml file can be set directly on the _engine_finetune.py_ file.

 If one chooses to use the concatenation of the last 4 layers of the average-pooled patch representations as input to a classifier it has to modify the default forward function at _src/helper.py_.
 Note that this function has been implemented but an small fix has to be performed in order to verify if the layer that has been chosen is an mlp block instead of something else (e.g., Dropout, Identity, LayerNormalization, etc).

+Other changes to the classification pipeline can be performed at the classification model class at _src/helper.py_ as well.

 ## Method
 I-JEPA is a method for self-supervised learning.
 At a high level, I-JEPA predicts the representations of part of an image from the representations of other parts of the same image.
 Notably, this approach learns semantic image features: